Moment maps and stability of holomorphic submersions: Stability of deformations of cscK manifolds

 defined in Definition \ref{def:momentmapflow}, with starting point $x \in V$, and show that there exists a zero of $\mu$ in the $K^{\bb{C}}$-orbit of $x$.
 From Proposition \ref{prop:stabilityflow} we know that the flow has a limit $x_\infty$ inside $V$.
 From Proposition \ref{Prop:not_in_orbit}, either $\mu(x_\infty) = 0$ and $x_\infty \in K^{\bb{C}}\cdot x$, or $x_\infty \notin K^{\bb{C}}\cdot x$.
 In the latter case, let $0\ne\xi \in \mf{k}$ and $\widetilde x\in V$ be given by Proposition \ref{Prop:not_in_orbit} such that

 and

-The holomorphic vector field induced by $\xi$ defines a test configuration $(\m{Y}, \m{L}')$ for $(Y, L)$, represented on $V$ by the closure of the orbit of $\widetilde x$ for the action of the one-parameter subgroup of $K^{\bb{C}}$ induced by $\xi$.
+The $\Phi(\widetilde x)$-holomorphic vector field induced by $\xi$ defines a test configuration $(\m{Y}, \m{L}')$ for $(Y, L')$, represented on $V$ by the closure of the orbit of $x$ for the action of the one-parameter subgroup of $K^{\bb{C}}$ induced by $\xi$.
 From Theorem \ref{Thm:DervanHallam},

-where $f$ is the holomorphy potential on $X$ induced by $\xi$.
+where $f$ is the holomorphy potential with respect to $\Phi(\widetilde x)$ induced by $\xi$.
 In particular $\langle \mu(\widetilde x), \xi \rangle$ is equal to the Futaki invariant of the vector field $\sigma_\xi$ induced by $\xi$.
 By Theorem \ref{Thm:classical_Futaki_equal_DF} this is, up to a constant, equal to the opposite of the Donaldson-Futaki invariant of the test configuration $(\m{Y}, \m{L}')$.
 K-polystability of $Y$ then implies that

 with equality holding if and only if the test configuration is a product.
 From \eqref{eq:pairing_positive} and \eqref{eq:pairing_negative} we see that $\langle \mu(\widetilde x),\xi \rangle = 0$.
 Proposition \ref{Prop:not_in_orbit} gives $\widetilde x = x_\infty$ and $\mu(x_\infty) = 0$, and from stability the test configuration induced by $\xi$ is in fact a product test configuration, which in particular implies that $(\m{U}_{x_\infty}, \m{L}_{x_\infty})$ is isomorphic to $(Y, L')$.
 Since $K^{\bb{C}}$ is a group of biholomorphisms and $\Phi(x)$ is an integrable complex structure, so is $\Phi(x_\infty)$.
 Hence, from Proposition \ref{prop:projection_moment_map_cscK}, the corresponding K\"ahler metric on $(Y, L')$ is cscK.